TTG is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Last Updated on

-For Christmas 2012 my mother and father-in-law got our family this neat coffee machine.
+Several Christmas’s ago, my in-laws got our family this neat coffee machine.
 I’d never heard of it before, but from the look of it, it was a single cup coffee maker.
 It was called a Keurig Coffee machine.

 K-cups are the refill cartridges that you insert into the unit that contain the coffee grounds.
 It allows you to become your own home Barista! :) Here is a short tutorial on what the Keurig is and some of the different K-cup options.

-- Keurig My-Cup Reuseable Coffee Filter – (less than $0.21/K-Cup) – if you are looking for a do-it-yourself K-cup and looking to save money, then check out the Keurig reusable filters.
+- Keurig My-Cup Reusable Coffee Filter -- (less than $0.21/K-Cup) -- if you are looking for a do-it-yourself K-cup and looking to save money, then check out the Keurig reusable filters.
 These units offer a lot of long terms savings at the cost of your convenience.
 So let’s break down the savings.
 Take a 33.9 ounces tub of Folgers coffee.
-If you spent $10 on a tub of grounds, and spent $9.75 on the reusable filter, then 33.9 ounces = 960 grams.
+If you spent $10 on a tub of grounds and spent $9.75 on the reusable filter, then 33.9 ounces = 960 grams.
 10 grams per refill cartridge would give you 96 K-cups.
-For just one tub of coffee it’d average your cost to $19.75/96 = $0.21 per K-Cup.
+For just one tub of coffee, it’d average your cost to $19.75/96 = $0.21 per K-Cup.
 If you used the refill cartridge over the life of two tubs, then it’d only cost $0.11/K-cup.
-With this unit the savings keep mounting the more you use it!
+With this unit, the savings keep mounting the more you use it!

-- Keurig.com – (about $0.62/K-Cup for members) – has a lot of great savings for members and subscribers to their newsletters/deal alerts.
-Currently, they have a coupon code for $1.00 off until fair trade coffee until Oct.
-15 (use coupon code: FTSAVE).
-They offer about 160 varieties of K-cups and for members you’d expect to pay about $0.50-$0.75/K-cup.
+- Keurig.com -- (about $0.62/K-Cup for members) -- has a lot of great savings for members and subscribers to their newsletters/deal alerts.
+They offer about 160 varieties of K-cups and for members, you’d expect to pay about $0.50-$0.75/K-cup.
 No that sweet of deal, but I highly recommend signing up for the deal alerts to get the best deals. (typically member price is $0.62/k-cup or $14.84 for 24)